 WQL> deriv(ts("memory.vminfo.*", source=${host}))

-uses the cpu:n:vm
+cpuvm uses the cpu:n:vm kstats:

 # kstat cpu:0:vm